Looking for the perfect one-day in Athens itinerary?

 As you leave the Acropolis, stop at the Areopagus Hill.
 Here you can get a sight of the Ancient Agora, where Socrates developed his philosophy.

-Once you’re finished exploring the magnificent Acropolis, make your way to the city’s oldest and most colourful neighbourhood, Plaka.
-It’s one of the best places to visit in Athens.
+Once you’re finished exploring the magnificent Acropolis, make your way to the city’s oldest and most colorful neighborhood, Plaka.
+It’s one of the best places to visit in Athens and you can also do it with a walking tour of the city, this one is a great value for money opportunity because it also includes a visit to the Acropolis.

-It’s a pedestrian-friendly area lined with charming restaurants, cafes and fascinating architecture.
+Plaka is a pedestrian-friendly area lined with charming restaurants, cafes, and fascinating architecture.
 Stroll along the shopping streets of Kydathineon and Adrianou.
 Interrupt your stroll and spend some time in an authentic Greek cafe.
-Along your way, keep a lookout for antiquated Athens sites such as the Byzantine churches, museums and 19th-century homes.
+Along your way, keep a lookout for antiquated Athens sites such as the Byzantine churches, museums, and 19th-century homes.

 The Temple Of Olympian Zeus